 With such close cultural and historical ties, you’ll find that dealing with the financial side of things is pretty similar to home.
 The Currency is the GBP (Great British Pound) more commonly called Pound (1 Pound, 2 Pounds) or Quid (1 Quid, 2 Quid), and Pence (or pennies).

-The exchange rate has held pretty stable of the last year, $10 will get you between £5 and 6, check out OFX for an always up to date exchange rate.
-If you need to transfer money from Australia to the UK, OFX will provide you a much better deal than your bank.
+The GBP to AUD exchange rate has held pretty stable of the last year, $10 will get you between £5 and 6, check out CurrencyFair or OFX for an always up to date exchange rate.
+If you need to transfer money from Australia to the UK, OFX or CurrencyFair can provide you a much better deal than your bank, and in fact CurrencyFair provided the best overall deal in our study when converting British pounds to Australian dollars.
 You can read more about international money transfers in my article – Why I don’t use my bank for international money transfers.

 You’ll be able to use your visa card at both ATMs and shops and there are plenty of affiliate banks in London.
 Banks are generally open Monday to Friday, 9 to 5, with a half day on Saturday.
 There are of course Public Holidays (Bank Holidays) when banks will be on reduced hours or fully closed.
 You can get up to date information on UK bank hours from this site.